hajdumozes/text-adventure/README.md

 * Certain attributes are present, but without the modifier availability so far

 ## Certain future plans chronologically:
+* Stun Duration
+* Summon for both parties
 * New classes
-* Ranged weapons and ammunition
 * More enemies and skills
 * Magic
 * Dexterity multiplier implementation to damage and initiative
 * More attributes with multipliers